janahosny/maze-problem/README.md

 -Admissible heuristic: Never overestimates actual cost → guarantees optimal solution.
 -Heuristic used: Manhattan distance for our maze  |x₁ – x₂| + |y₁ – y₂|

-Guarantees the optimal (shortest) path since the heuristic is admissible.

-Analysis of heuristic effectiveness:

-The Manhattan distance heuristic guides A* toward the goal efficiently in our 20×20 maze, allowing movement in four directions.
-It is admissible, so it never overestimates the true cost and guarantees the shortest path.
-Even though the heuristic doesn’t directly consider walls, it helps the algorithm focus on the goal, exploring fewer unnecessary nodes than BFS or DFS.
-This makes the search quicker and more efficient.

-Visualization:
-Blue cells represent explored nodes.
-Red line represents the final optimal path.
-Start and goal cells are highlighted with different colors.

 Performance Evaluation:

 The algorithms are compared based on: